Tenambit - East Maitland

 Tenambit - East Maitland is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census, in Tenambit - East Maitland, 80.2% of dwellings were houses, with the remaining 19.8% being semi-detached, apartments, or other types.
-In comparison, Non-Metro NSW had 87.1% houses and 13.0% other dwellings.
-The home ownership rate in Tenambit - East Maitland was 35.6%, with mortgaged dwellings at 34.5% and rented ones at 29.9%.
-The median monthly mortgage repayment in the area was $1,733, lower than Non-Metro NSW's average of $1,862.
-The median weekly rent figure was recorded at $360, compared to Non-Metro NSW's $375.
+In Tenambit - East Maitland, as per the latest Census evaluation, 80.2% of dwellings were houses with the remaining 19.8% comprising semi-detached homes, apartments and other types.
+This contrasts with Non-Metro NSW's figures of 87.1% houses and 13.0% other dwellings.
+Home ownership in Tenambit - East Maitland stood at 35.6%, with mortgaged properties at 34.5% and rented ones at 29.9%.
+The median monthly mortgage repayment was $1,733, lower than Non-Metro NSW's average of $1,862.
+Median weekly rent in the area was $360, compared to Non-Metro NSW's $375.
 Nationally, Tenambit - East Maitland's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing